Kurosinho/IoTproject/README.md

 Server uses sockets to communicate with nodes, and all logic is within the server.c file.
 Nodes are only transmitting or receiving, and do not perform any operations themselves.

 It also uses a custom-built libraries Zsut[name].
-They were built by my proffesor at Warsaw Universtity of Technology to accomodate for some bugs and stability issues that may occure while using standard libraries in a simulated environment.
+They were built by my proffesor at Warsaw Universtity of Technology to accomodate for some bugs and stability issues that may occur while using standard libraries in a simulated environment.